Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 # A brief history of ransomware
 The founder of ransomware, Joseph Popp, originally created a Trojan with a ransomware called "AIDS" in 1989.
-He used a floppy disc as an attack vector and after it encrypted the victim's C: drive, it demanded 189 USD to be sent to p
+He used a floppy disc as an attack vector and after it encrypted the victim's C: drive, it demanded 189 USD to be sent to a postbox in Panama.
+There were a number of problems with this, including a low number of reachable victims, a weak infection method, a weak encryption and the payment method.
+Safe to say, the world has moved on since then.

+In modern times, the use of ransomware has exploded.
+With the internet creating a target rich environment and an easy attack vector, encryption software lowering the entry skills required and cry

 ## Criminals